 * Hot paraffin is highly flammable and has a low flash point, as low as 150 degrees C. (300F.).
 Never heat paraffin over an open flame.
 Do not attempt to re-heat the paraffin once the smoke mixture has been added.
 The hot mixture has a low ignition temperature and burns nearly instantly if accidentally ignited.

 The Smoke Tracker Assembly (shown without insulation) is illustrated in Figure 3.
 The smoke composition is either cast directly into the canister (formulations #1 & #2) or packed into the canister (formulation #3).
-To achieve maximum capacity (and therefore smoke duration) the fill line is just below the lower row of exhaust ports.
-The top of the canister is sealed with a heat-resistant material such silicone sealant.
+To achieve maximum capacity (and therefore smoke duration) the fill line is just below the exhaust ports.
+The top of the canister is sealed with a heat-resistant material such silicone sealant, or better yet, silicone sealant blended with glass microballoons.
 To support the cap while still wet, a cardboard disc is installed.
-This disc is fitted into a groove machined into the wall of the canister.
-This groove is machined using a snap-ring groove cutter.
-Its always best to store a loaded canister in a dessicator to keep the smoke charge completely dry.
+It is good practice to store a loaded canister in a dessicator to keep the smoke charge completely dry, especially in a humid environment.
 The smoke charge for my rocket is mounted inside the rocket body and come into direct contact with the recovery tether that links the two sections of the rocket during the free-fall phase of recovery.
 When the smoke charge burns, the canister gets very hot and therefore must not come into direct contact with the nylon tether.
 The canister is fitted with a thermal insulation wrap comprised of ceramic paper of 1/16 inch (1.5mm).
 Ceramic paper is available from McMaster-Carr (p/n 93285K26) and from Cotronics (Rescor 300).
 The ceramic paper is cut to size, wrapped in a single layer around the canister, then held in place with aluminum foil tape.
-Using a pencil to punch through the foil tape, the six exhaust ports are opened.
+Using a pencil to punch through the foil tape, the exhaust ports are opened.
 Figure 4 shows the Smoke Canister assembly with insulation applied.

 Figure 3 -- Drawing of Smoke Tracker assembly